 Graffiti Management Strategy

-The Graffiti Managment Strategy 2015 identifies the principles for the managment of graffiti and aims to facilitate a proactive, community approach for the prevention, management and reduction of graffiti in Central Coast North.
+The Graffiti Managment Strategy identifies the principles for the managment of graffiti and aims to facilitate a proactive, community approach for the prevention, management and reduction of graffiti on the Central Coast.